Ohio River Boulevard

 One of the most unusual plans in this part of the project was the idea to use artificial turf for landscaping.
 Costing $25 per square yards, about 890 square yards of synthetic grass were included in the project.
 PennDOT officials said that this would be the first use of this turf in highway construction in Southwestern Pennsylvania.
 It would be placed where elevated ramps join and planting grass is impractical, and in places underneath the elevated expressway where lack of sun and rain will not permit natural growth.
 Another unique feature is that the 81-foot wide concrete deck is supported by web-like steel flanges cantilevered on central support beams about 10 feet high.
 The reason for the height was because the expressway crosses rail lines at the California Avenue/Marshall Avenue intersection.

-The agreement came after months of intensive lobbying in Washington by top PennDOT officials, state Representative Tom Murphy (D) of the North Side, now Mayor Tom Murphy, and Stanley Lowe, executive director of the Manchester Citizens Corporation.
+The agreement came after months of intensive lobbying in Washington by top PennDOT officials, then state Representative Tom Murphy of the North Side, who would later become Mayor of Pittsburgh, and Stanley Lowe, executive director of the Manchester Citizens Corporation.
 Murphy said, "Right now, PennDOT will be cleaning up the area and helping the people who have been trapped in the bureaucracy for all these years.
 It's criminal that PennDOT has left the property owners in that position in the first place...Because of the blighted conditions and hardships suffered by property owners, it was important to take some action now and not two years in the future."

 Even though this money would be available to clean up the mess in Manchester, it didn't meant that construction would continue on the expressway.
 Roger Carrier, PennDOT District 11 engineer said, "There is no way we (PennDOT) have enough money to build all of the missing links in Pittsburgh.
 The appropriate government officials will have to decide what they want, what should com first."
 The latest estimate for construction had brought the price tag to above $50 million.
 Meanwhile, PennDOT marked out a "sure take area" which consisted 36 occupied homes, 60 vacant dwellings, 23 commercial or industrial buildings, and 123 vacant lots.
 This area comprised structures and land that would definitely be needed to build the expressway from the initial plans.